PerziThomas/DA_Perzi_Ambrosch/source/4_UI_UX.md

 ### Drive log display
 Because it was originally considered to display information on drive logs in the user interface, several concepts for the display of entry and exit events were evaluated.
-A compromise solution was found that could fulfill all of the following design requirements:
+A compromise solution was found, which is shown in figure 4.1.
+This solution could fulfill all of the following design requirements:

 - display entry and exit events
 - display the time spent in each geofence